SirPole/ant-dev/README.md

 Run containers with `docker-compose up`, stop it with Ctrl+C

 ### Interactive
 Run containers with `docker-compose up -d && docker-compose exec web /bin/bash`.
 You'll be presented with interactive bash session.

+**Windows**: Use `//bin/bash` in the interactive command!

 Stop containers using `docker-compose down`

 # Nice to have
 Create aliases for your commands, for example: